 d) As robots move along their new trajectories, they leave communication range of each other and some network links are broken.
-They continue to follow the planned trajectories.
+They keep following the planned trajectories.

-Fig. 2 Top-down view of a planning example with three robots.
-In each of the fours snapshots, the illustration on the left shows the robots following their trajectories to their respective goals (cross-hairs).
+Figure 3: Top-down view of a planning example with three robots.
+In each of the fours snapshots, the illustration on the left shows the robots on their trajectories to their respective goals (cross-hairs).
 The diagram on the right depicts the communication range of each robot and the existing communication links.